 Select “Edit filter…” after clicking an already selected filter in the filter bar.

 This opens the filter builder with the selected filter.
-When editing a filter click Delete in the lower right to delete it.
+When editing a filter click the 3-dots button at the bottom of the screen and select Delete to delete it.

 You can view, but not edit, filters that are available to all users on the dataset.